 Rug Buying Tips

 In the August 1999 issue of Consumer Reports, the article entitled “Buying A Rug” is one of the most informative and objective pieces written on the subject of Oriental rugs.
-This article is a must read for anyone interesting in purchasing an Oriental rug or in additional information.
+This article is a must read for anyone interested in purchasing an Oriental rug or in additional information.

 Going Out of Business Sale